Carolina Theatre (Durham): Programming

 Carolina Theatre of Durham, Inc. is the 5th-largest performing arts organization in the Research Triangle region of North Carolina, which encompasses Raleigh, Durham, and Chapel Hill.
 The nonprofit presents nearly 100 concerts and comedy performances per year, more than any major venue in the market, and has been among the smallest venues ranked in Pollstar's Top 100 theatres worldwide since 2012.
 The theater shows more than 3,000 film screenings annually.
 It is the producer of the North Carolina Gay and Lesbian Film Festival, one of the largest LGBT film festivals in the Southeastern United States, as well as the Nevermore Film Festival.

-Rental Events
+Rental events

 The Carolina Theatre hosts numerous arts nonprofits from Durham and the Triangle Region.
 The Full Frame Documentary Film Festival occupies the theater for four days each April.
 The Durham Savoyards present a multi-day run of a Gilbert and Sullivan opera each March.
 Chamber Orchestra of the Triangle, the Mallarme Chamber Players, Durham Symphony, and Triangle Youth Ballet are among the other arts organizations that have a history of performances at the Carolina Theatre.

-Civil Rights History
+Civil rights history

 In 2014, an exhibit commemorating the Carolina Theatre's role in desegregation in Durham was unveiled to the public.
 The Carolina Theatre was the first theater in Durham to admit African-Americans, although there were still segregated ticket lines and lounge areas until the summer of 1963.